Prospective Graduate Students

 The cost of living in Tampa is affordable compared with most large cities.
-Most one-bedroom apartments rent for approximately $800/month, and most two-bedroom apartments rent for $1000/month.
 Many nice apartment complexes are located close to campus.
 For more information about housing and Tampa in general, take a look at any of several Tampa Bay area guides on the internet.

 In choosing a career path, you should be aware of graduate programs in other mental health fields.
 For example, at USF, there are excellent programs in School Psychology (813-974-3246), Social Work (813-974-2063), Rehabilitation Counseling (813-974-2855), Counselor Education (813-974-3515), and Aging Studies (813-974-2414).
 Other universities offer additional programs at the masters and doctoral levels.